 Prepare Your Iron

-Heat your iron to the appropriate temperature for the fabric you’re working with.
+Heat your iron to the appropriate temperature for your working fabric.
 Consult the fabric’s care label or guidelines to determine the correct temperature setting.

 Press the Seam or Hem

 Lay your fabric on the ironing board with the seam or hem facing up.
-Use the heated iron to press the seam or hem, making sure it’s as flat as possible.
-Apply even pressure along the seam, moving from one end to the other.
+Use the heated iron to press the seam or hem, ensuring it’s as flat as possible.
+Apply even pressure along the seam, moving from one end to another.
 You can use steam if necessary for the fabric type.

 Place the Clapper